Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 emcee
 -----

-emcee is a Python library built for efficient Bayesian computations.
-It implements the Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler to reconstruct posterior probability distributions for model parameters.
-If you're looking to implement a Bayesian fit in your analysis this libary will be a useful tool.
+emcee is a Python library for efficiently estimating probability distributions.
+It uses an efficient MCMC sampling strategy that is often used to approximate posterior distributions in Bayes Theorem.
+If you're looking to implement a Bayesian fit in your analysis we recommend using emcee.

 To install this library in your Python environment simply run:
 ::